craftcms/docs/docs/3.x/config/config-settings.md

 The URI segment Craft should look for when determining if the current request should route to the control panel rather than the front-end website.

-This can be set to `null` if you have a dedicated hostname for the control panel (e.g. `cms.example.com`), or you are running Craft in
+This can be set to `null` if you have a dedicated host name for the control panel (e.g. `cms.example.com`), or you are running Craft in
 [Headless Mode](config3:headlessMode).
-If you do that, you will need to ensure that the control panel is being served from its own web root directory on your server, with an `index.php` file that defines the `CRAFT_CP` PHP constant.
+If you do that, you will need to ensure that the control panel is being served from its own webroot directory on your server, with an `index.php` file that defines the `CRAFT_CP` PHP constant.

 ```php